sc0h0/sc0h0.github.io/_posts/2023/2023-12-26-select-distinct-ride-to-work.md

 Now that we have 300 historical routes ready for analysis, we can begin applying the DTW algorithm.
 I also want to acknowledge a <a href="https://alphasldiallo.github.io/dynamic-time-warping-algorithm-for-trajectories-similarity/"> helpful write-up and sample code</a> that made it easier to put this algorithm into practice.

-Before we run DTW across all the data, let's test how it performs on two similar but slightly different ride to work.
+Before we run DTW across all the data, let's test how it performs on two similar but slightly different routes to work.

 <figure>
   <img src="/assets/2023-12-26-img11.png" alt="" loading="lazy">